Peter K. Hepler

 Peter Klock Hepler HonFRMS (born 1936) is the Constantine J. Gilgut and Ray Ethan Torrey Professor Emeritus in the Biology Department of the University of Massachusetts at Amherst who is notable for his work on elucidating the roles of calcium, membranes and the cytoskeleton in plant cell development and cell motility.

 Personal life

 Peter Klock Hepler was born on October 29, 1936, in Dover, New Hampshire, to Jesse Raymond Hepler and Rebecca Orpha Peterson Hepler.
 He married Margaret (Peggy) Dennison Hunt on March 7, 1964.
 They have three children: Sarah, Anna and Lukas.
 Peter and Peggy have six grandchildren: Finn, Leif, Louisa (Lulu), Jesse, Marit, and Haakon.
 In an interview published in the Newsletter of the American Society of Plant Biologists, Hepler was asked, "What is your most treasured possession?"
 He answered, "My family; but I don't possess them."
-Peter and Peggy Hepler live on a farm in Pelham, Massachusetts that was established by John Gray in 1740 and is now a part of the Kestrel Land Trust.
+Peter and Peggy Hepler live on a farm in Pelham, Massachusetts that was established in 1740 and is now a part of the Kestrel Land Trust.